mittelmark/pantcl/README.md

-# pantcl
+# Pantcl

-Providing document conversion with Tcl based filters using pandoc or Tcl only.
+Standalone Tcl application for document conversion with support for Tcl based filters using the Pandoc document processor or Tcl only.

-The application `pantcl.bin` is a command line tool which can be used as a standalone tool for document conversion for instance from Markdown to HTML.
-It can be used as well as a filter for the pandoc document processor to embed and execute Tcl code in documents like Markdown or LaTeX and to write addtional filters using the Tcl programming language to embed code for other command line tools for instance GraphViz, ABC music, the Python or R programming language.
-It as well contains an option to execute code chunks within a graphical user interface.
+The application `pantcl(.bin)` is a command line tool which can be used as a standalone tool for document conversion from Markdown to HTML.
+In the Markdown document as well code for programming languages like Tcl, Python, C++, Go or other tools like diagram creation tools, image creation tools or for instance music note processors can be embedded.
+For processing other input formats like ReStructuredText, Wiki Syntax, LaTeX it can be used as well as a filter for the pandoc document processor.
+This way it is as well possible to target other output format like docx, pdf and many others.
+The tools contains as well a graphical user interface for direct editing of code for graphical tools like GraphViz, PlantUml and many others.

 So in summary pantcl allows you:

-- document conversion from Markdown to HTML
+- document conversion from Markdown to HTNML with evaluation of internal code chunks without pandoc
-- extraction of Markdown embedded documentation in Programming code like Tcl, Python or C++.
-- embed and execute Tcl code in Markdown documents
+- document conversion from many input (Markdown, ReStructuredText, Wiki formats, ...) to many output formats (HTML, DOCX, PDF, ...) with evaluation of internal code chunks
+- writing code documentation inside source code using a `#'` prefix followed by Markdown code
-- write filters for other tools using the Tcl prgramming language /many sample filters already included)
+- write filters for other graphical or programming tools using the Tcl programming language
 - use a graphical interface to edit Markdown files with embedded code chunks
+- use a graphical interface to edit diagram code with real time preview

 # Documentation